RIOT-OS/applications/README.md

 This repository provides more applications for the [RIOT operating system][riot-repo].
-Some of them are just useful tools for development work, others showcase software provided with RIOT beyond the simple examples [within the RIOT codebase][riot-repo/examples].
+Some of them are just useful tools for development work, others showcase more extensive implementations of features of RIOT compared to the rather simple [examples in the RIOT main codebase][riot-repo/examples].

 ## Usage